Disappearance of Aimee Semple McPherson: Misleading news coverage

 A grocery delivery boy, Ralph Swanson, stated that McPherson answered the door when he delivered groceries to a home there.
 In a newspaper interview he stated seeing three physicians leaving the Carmel cottage at night; the news article created the impression an abortion had been carried out.
-The office records of a San Francisco physician suspected of providing abortions were also ransacked by reporters.
-The defense chided the witness as an inexperienced youth giving a thoughtless and false statement.
-McPherson's near death medical operation in 1914, which prevented her from having more children, was already part of the public record.
+The office records of a San Francisco physician suspected of providing abortions were targeted by reporters.
+However, the defense refuted this allegation; McPherson's near death medical operation in 1914, which prevented her from having more children, was already part of the public record.
 When challenged about the abortion claim with a request to pay for the medical exam to prove it, the newspaper which printed the story backed down.

 Prosecution witness and retired engineer Ralph Hershey was described in some papers as a star witness for the state.
 However, different testimony in court was given than what was reported he would give.
 As published in various papers, Hershey said he was driving along a narrow lane in Carmel-by-the-Sea when two persons, whom he recognized as Mrs McPherson and Ormiston, came along the path.
 He was forced to stop his machine until they walked around.

 When he got to court in September, however, his story did not include Ormiston or stopping his car.
 Hershey explained while driving, he saw a woman approximately 100 ft away near a street corner wearing a tight, low hat.
 He later visited a friend and they agreed that the woman was a local resident who sold that friend his house.
 Hershey spelled the name of the local woman for the lawyer cross-examining him.
 Two and a half months later, after a newsman interviewed him, Hersey decided instead that the woman was McPherson.
 To confirm his identification, on August 8, he traveled to the Angelus Temple and at a distance of around 100 feet, he saw Mrs. McPherson.
 Hersey explained it was the large, open, brilliant eyes which clenched the identification for him.
 The lawyer asserted, without a demonstration, that he did not think that it was possible at that distance for Hershey "to have seen the shape of her eyes, little less their color, peculiar or otherwise".

-Mollifying taxpayers over failure to bring the case to trial in spite of considerable expense, prosecutor Asa Keyes, in his closing statement, made it clear that the investigation was assisted and largely underwritten by the area newspapers.
+Keyes, in his closing statement, made it clear that the investigation was assisted and largely underwritten by the area newspapers.
 Though many thought the newspaper investigations showed that McPherson was in Ormiston's company at Carmel-by-the Sea during the period of her disappearance, Keyes stated that evidence collected there was too vague and inconclusive to pursue further action against anyone on a perjury charge.